 - Manuscripts shall be submitted in English or Serbian (including all standard variants of the former Serbian-Croatian language), with extended summaries in English.

-- The online-first section contains the manuscripts of articles that have been accepted for publication but have not yet appeared in an issue of the journal.
+- The Latest articles section contains the manuscripts of articles that have been accepted for publication but have not yet appeared in an issue of the journal.
 They have been peer-reviewed and edited according to Stanovništvo’s usual standards.
-Online-first articles should be cited by their digital object identifiers (DOIs), which are assigned to every article.
+Latest articles should be cited by their digital object identifiers (DOIs), which are assigned to every article.
 These manuscripts can be changed after minor technical and language corrections in the process of preparing the print layout of the journal issue.
-When the final version of the article is assigned to an issue of the journal, the online-first version will be removed from this section.
+When the final version of the article is assigned to an issue of the journal, the first published version will be removed from this section.

 - The journal is issued semiannually in both electronic (open-access) and printed versions.